MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 The Deployment Controller uses the Kubernetes Scheduler to run a given number of replicas on any available node with available resources.
 This approach of using deployments may be sufficient for stateless applications, but not for applications that require a persistent naming convention or storage.
 For applications that require a replica to exist on each node (or selected nodes) within a cluster, the Deployment Controller doesn't look at how replicas are distributed across the nodes.

 - *StatefulSets* -  A StatefulSet is similar to a deployment in that one or more identical pods are created and managed. *Replicas* in a StatefulSet follow a graceful, sequential approach to deployment, scale, upgrades, and terminations.
 With a StatefulSet (as replicas are rescheduled) the naming convention, network names, and storage persist.
-Replicas in a StatefulSet are scheduled and run across any available node in an Azure Kubernetes Service on Azure Stack HCI or Windows Server cluster.
+Replicas in a StatefulSet are scheduled and run across any available node in an AKS on Azure Stack HCI cluster.
 If you need to ensure that at least one pod in your Set runs on a node, you can instead use a DaemonSet.
 For more information, see [Kubernetes StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

 - *DaemonSets* - For specific log collection or monitoring needs, you may need to run a given pod on all, or selected, nodes.
 A *DaemonSet* is again used to deploy one or more identical pods, but the DaemonSet Controller ensures that each node specified runs an instance of the pod.
 For more information, see [Kubernetes DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).